U.S. Route 20 in Nebraska: O'Neill to Iowa

-US 20 leaves O'Neill headed southeast concurrently with US 275 for 13 mi before turning due east towards the village of Orchard.
+US-20 leaves O'Neill headed southeast concurrently with US-275 for 13 mi before turning due east toward the village of Orchard.
 The highway continues east beyond Orchars and past the small villages of Royal, Brunswick, and Plainview.
-As US 20 continues east towards Osmond there is a marked change in terrain as the road transitions from the flat plains to rolling hills of eastern Nebraska on the way to the Missouri River.
-From Osmond, the highway continues east before crossing US 81 then turns northeast and travels along with Middle Logan Creek through the communities of Randolph and Belden.
+As US-20 continues east toward Osmond, there is a marked change in terrain as the road transitions from the flat plains to rolling hills of eastern Nebraska on the way to the Missouri River.
+From Osmond, the highway continues east before crossing US-81 then turns northeast and travels along with Middle Logan Creek through the communities of Randolph and Belden.
 The highway takes a jog to the north at Laurel for 3 mi before turning back to the east.
-After passing by the towns of Waterbury, Willis, and Jackson, US 20 emerges from the rolling hills into the Missouri River plain.
-As it approaches South Sioux City the highway becomes a four-lane divided highway for the first time along its entire length.
-Shortly, thereafter, the highway becomes expressway and runs concurrently with Interstate 129 as it intersects US 75 and US 77.
-The highway continues east to the Missouri River where it crosses into Iowa functioning as a bypass around the southeastern side of Sioux City, Iowa.
+After passing by the towns of Waterbury, Willis, and Jackson, US-20 emerges from the rolling hills into the Missouri River plain.
+As it approaches South Sioux City, the highway becomes a four-lane divided highway for the first time along its entire length.
+Shortly, thereafter, the highway becomes expressway and runs concurrently with I-129 as it intersects US-75 and US-77.
+The highway continues east to the Missouri River, where it crosses into Iowa, functioning as a bypass around the southeastern side of Sioux City, Iowa.

 History

-Prior to the assignment of US 20, this route across northern Nebraska carried several different route numbers.
+Prior to the assignment of US-20, this route across northern Nebraska carried several different route numbers.
 In 1922, the highway followed the routes of N-79, N-78, N-77, N-65, and N-49 from west to east between the Wyoming state line and South Sioux City.
-This route generally followed the former Cowboy Line, part of the Chicago and North Western Railway, from Wyoming to Sioux City via O'Neill.
+This route generally followed the former Cowboy Trail, part of the Chicago and North Western Railway, from Wyoming to Sioux City via O'Neill.
 This is now a partially abandoned railway that has been converted into a biking and hiking trail.
-In the mid-1920s the multiple state highway designations gave way to a single route number, N-1 which encompassed the entire route from Wyoming to Iowa and was the immediate predecessor to US 20 in 1926.
+In the mid-1920s, the multiple state highway designations gave way to a single route number, N-1, which encompassed the entire route from Wyoming to Iowa and was the immediate predecessor to US-20 in 1926.

-There have been a few realignments of US 20 since its designation in 1926.
+There have been a few realignments of US-20 since its designation in 1926.
 An older alignment of US-20 ran about 3 mi south of the current section east of Laurel.
-This alignment went due east from Laurel, along present day 869th Road, passing Dixon and Allen to an intersection with present-day N-9 where it turned north to meet up with the current alignment.
-West of Fort Robinson, an old alignment of US 20 traveled along modern day Smiley Canyon Scenic Drive.
+This alignment went due east from Laurel, along present-day 869th Road, passing Dixon and Allen to an intersection with present-day N-9, where it turned north to meet up with the current alignment.
+West of Fort Robinson, an old alignment of US-20 traveled along modern-day Smiley Canyon Scenic Drive.
 This is a winding road that runs through Smiley Canyon north of the current alignment.
-During the winters, this area of US 20 would become treacherous leading to many accidents.
+During the winters, this area of US-20 would become treacherous, leading to many accidents.